adevil5/adevil5.github.io/_posts/2023-08-14-til-navigating-the-tricky-waters-of-global-and-locaiton-configurations-in-dotnet.md

 ## The Mixing Conundrum

 On the surface, it might seem that combining global configurations with `<location>` specific ones would be a piece of cake.
 But there's a catch.
-When both are present in a `web.config` file, it can lead to unintended duplications, conflicts, or simply unexpected behaviors.
+When both are present in a `web.config` file, it can lead to unintended duplications, conflicts, or unexpected behaviors.

 ### Why don't they mix well?

-1. **Duplication Errors**: IIS throws errors when it encounters multiple configurations for the same setting.
-For example, if you define certain handlers at the global level and then again inside a `<location>` tag, IIS won't like that.
+1. **Duplication Errors**: IIS throws errors when encountering multiple configurations for the same setting.
+For example, if you define specific handlers at the global level and then again inside a `<location>` tag, IIS won't like that.

 2. **Unintended Overrides**: If you have configurations set at the global level and then try to override or amend them in a `<location>` block, you might end up with unintended results, especially if `inheritInChildApplications` is set to `true`.